pyladiesams/advanced-pandas-nov2019/README.md

 * Upload a notebook

 ## Credits
-This workshop was set up by @pyladiesams and {your github}
+This workshop was set up by @pyladiesams, Cheryl Zandvliet and Cindy Cressot

-# Pyladies workshop: Advanced Pandas